How do young people really feel about their financial futures?

 JA Central Ontario is working with HSBC to build a financially capable generation

-As part of a global collaboration with JA Worldwide, JA Central Ontario is joining forces with HSBC Canada to trial a range of new programs and resources to teach grade 8 students key financial and life skills.
+As part of a global pilot coordinated by JA Worldwide, JA Central Ontario has joined forces with HSBC Canada to trial a new program and app that teaches 12-16 year old students key financial and life skills.

 Financial capability is the combination of attitude, knowledge, skills and self efficacy needed to make savvy money management decisions.
 In our ever-changing world, the more young people know about money — ways to earn it, how to spend it wisely, and how to save it — the more power and control they have over their lives.